imposter-project/imposter-github-action/README.md

 <details>
 <summary>Advanced configuration options</summary>

+- `auto-restart`: Whether to automatically restart when configuration changes (default: false)
 - `max-attempts`: Maximum number of attempts to check if the server is ready (default: 30)
 - `retry-interval`: Interval in seconds between retry attempts (default: 1)